davepinch/pinchy.cc/content/topics/places/canals/lake-washington-ship-canal/cruise-eastbound-on-the-canal copy.md

 ---
-title: "cruise eastbound on the canal"
+title: "cruise eastbound on the canal" eastbound of: Lake Washington Ship Canal
 opposite: cruise westbound on the canal start at: Shilshole Bay
-type: fragment
+type: sequence
 tags:
-  - Lake Washington Ship Canal
+  - eastbound
+  - sequence
 ---